Public Records & Services in Outlook

 Frequently Asked Questions

 To register to vote in Outlook, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Yakima County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
-For local municipal elections in Outlook, contact the Yakima County Clerk's office for schedules and ballot information.
+For local county and state elections (Outlook is an unincorporated community in Yakima County and does not hold municipal elections), contact the Yakima County Clerk's office for schedules and ballot information.

-Property records for Outlook, Washington are maintained by the Yakima County Assessor's Office and the Yakima County County Auditor.
+Property records for Outlook, Washington are maintained by the Yakima County Assessor's Office and the Yakima County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Yakima County, including parcels in Outlook.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Yakima County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Yakima County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Yakima County offices at the county courthouse.
 The Yakima County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Outlook, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Yakima County Clerk's office issues marriage licenses and maintains marriage records for Yakima County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.